Focaccia style lagana is based on the Greek flatbread but with the addition of olives and sundried tomatoes mixed in the dough.

 Originally it was an unleavened bread but eventually some yeast was added.

-I made all the preparation from yesterday, so I left the dough in the fridge overnight and baked them in the morning.
+I made all the preparation from the previous day, so I left the dough in the fridge overnight and baked them in the morning.

 If you want to prepare and bake them on the same day, you will need to bake them after the dough rises.